Flow efficiency

 Why it matters

 Low flow efficiency also indicates problems with focus and context switching, which can negatively impact developer experience.
+This also means you likely could have shipped sooner, and delivered value to your users more quickly.

 How to use it

 If you notice an issue has a flow efficiency of less than 80%, have a discussion with your team about what caused that.
 Was it because there were too many other work items in progress?
 Was the initial piece of work not well defined, which led to bottlenecks and scope creep?
 Depending on the answer, you can then take steps to improve in future cycles.
-Possibly an opportunity here to adopt a working agreement for your team to help drive higher flow efficiency.
+There could also be an opportunity here to adopt a working agreement for your team to help drive higher flow efficiency.

 Where to find it